donluca/PSClassic-Debian/README.md

 Anyway... there's some stuff which may go wrong (there always is) so here we go.
 - **The installation process doesn't start or hangs:** this is a scenario which is very likely to happen and it's because you have not used a powered USB hub, you haven't modded the USB ports of the Playstation Classic or your USB drive draws too much power. **Solution:** either use a powered USB hub (as suggested) or try with another USB drive which will hopefully draw less power.
 - **You mess up the system by installing Debian FIRST and Project Eris LATER:** it's not really a mess up and it's very easy to solve.
 Just use the Debian installer USB Drive and follow the steps for manually rebooting into Debian (see above).
 It will install the Debian kernel overwriting the Project Eris one.
 Project Eris is compatible with the Debian kernel.
+- **You mess up your Debian installation and all you get now is a black screen:** You have to open your Playstation Classic and do what's shown in this Youtube video to enable fastboot https://www.youtube.com/watch?v=o05HpHTwLuw and then you have to use fastboot to flash back the psc.img kernel (which you can find in the folder kernel) to the BOOTIMG1 partition.
+If you don't know how to install or use fastboot, Google for a guide "how to flash kernel with fastboot".
+At this point you'll be able to boot to stock kernel and from there you can force a re-installation of Debian in a clean state (check the "Extra functions" section above).

 # Curiosities and cute things you can do with Debian on the Playstation Classic